Tu Hai: Release

 The music video was released on 6 July 2016, by T-Series.
 The lyrical was released on 10 August 2016 and the audio of the song was released on 9 July 2016.
 The song was made available at iTunes the same day of release and for online streaming at JioSaavn and Gaana on 6 July 2016.

 Reception

-Audience response

-Upon the release of the full video version of the song, it gained lots of appreciation for its music and choreography.
-A. R. Rahman, who composed the song received lots of praise for his work for the single.

 Critical reviews

-Koimoi on reviewing the music of the soundtrack wrote that "Tu Hai makes up for a soothing hear thanks to the vocals of A R Rahman and Sanah Moidutty.
-It is a slow-paced song with musical arrangements pulled off quite intelligently.
-There is a sense of calm that this track provides to its listener and also since the film is a period drama, the lyrics are penned in pure Hindi which is quite unique considering we live in the times of 'Pyaar Ki Maa Ki Puja Karni Hai'.
-Tu Hai will charm you if you have a penchant for Rahman's slow numbers."

 The Times of India stated that "Tu Hai is a classic Rahman number; it is soft, melodious, touches your heart with a simple tune and has the breeziness of a romantic track.
 Sanah scores in this minimalistic number, which lets the lyrics take center stage.
 Filmfare wrote that "Tu hai is a meatier, soulful song that grips you from the word go."

 The Hindu wrote that "But for the fact that Hrithik Roshan, with a unicorn-style single horn in his turban, doesn't sound anything like A.R.
 Rahman (who is singing this song), this is a lovely song.
 It has that typically Rahman flow that starts with an unusual opening, and goes on to be even more free-flowing".
+On the contrary, a critic from Firstpost wrote, "Soulful song, soulless choreography, laughable overall".